Mountaineering: Camping

 Typical shelters used for camping include tents and bivouac sacks.
 The ability of these shelters to provide protection from the elements is dependent on their design.
 Mountaineers who climb in areas with cold weather or snow and ice will use more heavy-duty shelters than those who climb in more forgiving environments.

 In remote locations, mountaineers will set up a "base camp", which is an area used for staging attempts at nearby summits.
 Base camps are positioned to be relatively safe from harsh terrain and weather.
 Where the summit cannot be reached from base camp in a single day, a mountain will have additional camps above base camp.
 For popular mountains, base camps may be at a fixed location and become famous.
-The Everest base camps and Camp Muir are among the most famous base camps.
+Examples include the Everest base camps and Camp Muir.